weiqi0207/CSCC-data-dictionary-pipeline/README.md

 ```
 3. Execute the code all at once

-4. When the secruity window regarding the VBS script pop out, click yes
+4. Whenever the secruity window regarding the VBS script pop out, click Yes

-5. A window said **'Table copied successfully to CSV!'** will pop out, click OK
+5. Whenever the window said **'Table copied successfully to CSV!'** will pop out, click OK

+6. When opening the generated `.xlsx` file, it could pop out a window saying there is something wrong with the content and want to recover it, click Yes

+7. Restart the program before next run

-6. Verify the generated dictionaries accordingly and modify the code if needed
+8. Verify the generated dictionaries accordingly and modify the code if needed

 ---
+## Known Limitations

+1. The current pipeline for both data stcutures was developed and tested exclusively on BACPAC data of CSCC studies and aim to follow BDC requirements **'https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/data-management/data-submission-instructions/data-dictionary-requirement'** which is generalieable to other purposes.
+The specific rules of CSCC can be found in the `request.docx` document
+2. The current pipeline for both data stcutures do not offer the classiifcation of **Mixed** TYPE by BDC definition, as it is rare

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.